DataDog/hiring-engineers/answers.md

 ![Application Key Creation](/screenshots/appkeycreation.jpg)

-You then need to adapt a code snippet from here: https://docs.datadoghq.com/api/#timeboards.
+You then need to adapt a code snippet from [here](https://docs.datadoghq.com/api/#timeboards).
 Here is what ours looked like :

 ```python